starknet-edu/starknetbook/src/ch04-05-03-auto-payments.md

 If the user agrees to approve auto payments, the wallet will add the auto payment contract’s address to the list of allowed contracts on the user’s delegable account.

-## Implimenting Auto-payment on Starknet
+## Implementing Auto-payment on Starknet

 For a smart contract to be considered an account contract it must at least implement the interface defined by SNIP-6.
 Additional methods might be required for advanced account functionality.